sunnysidesounds/yaits/README.md

 ### Design Description
 This is a basic, but easily extendable issue tracking service with projects, issues and users.
 Users can creates projects with issues and assign these issues to each other.

 ### Trade-offs/Compromises, Scale, or Performance Issue Considerations:
-- TODO
+- For high-performance web service using Flask framework might not be the best web framework to service millions of user, like
+JIRA.
+Languages like Java and Frameworks like Spring, Play or any J2EE application/service framework would probably pretty be suited for specific applications like this.
+But there has been sites like Obama's 2012 election site and Twilio are both built on this framework and have handle requests at large scale.
+- Using any cloud service, such as AWS or GCP using a load balancer and containerized app clusters should be able to scale and handle each part of the application.

 ### Ideas To Improve/Extend Service

-#### Application Improvements:
 1. TODO: Move queries to ***SQLAlchemy*** ORM
     - Right now some of the queries aren't fully utilizing the ***SQLAlchemy*** ORM models due to the table joins
 2. TODO: Validate and make sure the query strings being built are parameterized properly.